Dell Technologies Inc.

 Stock-based Compensation Expense — Stock-based compensation expense consists of equity awards granted based on the estimated fair value of those awards at grant date.
 To estimate the fair value of performance-based awards containing a market condition, we use the Monte Carlo valuation model.
 For other share-based awards, the fair value is generally based on the closing price of the Class C Common Stock as reported on the New York Stock Exchange on the date of grant or most recent preceding trading day if the grant date falls on a non-trading day.
 Although stock-based compensation is an important aspect of the compensation of our employees and executives, we exclude such expense because the fair value of the stock-based awards may fluctuate based on factors unrelated to the operating performance of the business and may bear little resemblance to the actual value realized upon the vesting or future exercise of the related stock-based awards.

-Other Corporate Expenses — Other corporate expenses consist primarily of severance expenses, transaction-related impacts of the sales of businesses, payroll taxes associated with stock-based compensation, incentive charges related to equity investments, transaction-related expenses, facility action costs, and impairment charges.
+Other Corporate (Income) Expenses — Other corporate (income) expenses consist primarily of severance expenses, transaction-related impacts of the sales of businesses, payroll taxes associated with stock-based compensation, incentive charges related to equity investments, and transaction-related expenses.
 Severance costs are primarily related to severance and benefits for employees impacted by cost management initiatives.
-During Fiscal 2026, Fiscal 2025, and Fiscal 2024, we recognized $0.6 billion, $0.7 billion, and $0.6 billion, respectively, of severance expense related to workforce reduction activities.
-During Fiscal 2026, we recognized a $0.2 billion gain related to the sale of Secureworks.
-Although we may incur these types of items in the future, we exclude other corporate expenses as they can vary from period to period, are significantly impacted by the timing and nature of these events, and are not used by management in assessing operating performance of the business.
+During the first quarter of Fiscal 2027, we recognized $0.2 billion of severance expense related to workforce reduction activities.
+During the first quarter of Fiscal 2026, we recognized a $0.2 billion gain related to the sale of our subsidiary SecureWorks Corp. (“Secureworks”).
+Although we may incur these types of items in the future, we exclude other corporate (income) expenses as they can vary from period to period, are significantly impacted by the timing and nature of these events, and are not used by management in assessing operating performance of the business.

 Fair Value Adjustments on Equity Investments — Fair value adjustments on equity investments primarily consist of the gain (loss) on strategic investments, which includes recurring fair value adjustments of investments in publicly-traded companies, as well as those in privately-held companies, which are adjusted for observable price changes and any potential impairments.
-See Note 4 of the Notes to the Consolidated Financial Statements included in this report for additional information on our strategic investment activity.
+During the first quarter of Fiscal 2027, we recognized a $0.6 billion gain from our strategic investment portfolio related to a single investee.
+See Note 3 of the Notes to the Condensed Consolidated Financial Statements included in this report for additional information on our strategic investment activity.
 We exclude fair value adjustments on equity investments given the volatility in ongoing adjustments to the valuation of these strategic investments and because such adjustments are unrelated to the operating performance of our business.

 Aggregate Adjustment for Income Taxes The aggregate adjustment for income taxes is the estimated combined income tax effect for the adjustments described above and determined based on the tax jurisdictions where those adjustments were incurred, as well as an adjustment for discrete tax items.
-During Fiscal 2025, the aggregate adjustment for income taxes included discrete tax benefits of $0.4 billion related to changes in uncertain tax benefits resulting from the expiration of certain U.S. statutes of limitations and $0.2 billion related to stock-based compensation.
 We exclude these benefits or charges for purposes of calculating non-GAAP net income due to the variability in recognition of discrete tax items from period to period.
 The tax effects are determined based on the tax jurisdictions where the above items were incurred.
-See Note 12 of the Notes to the Consolidated Financial Statements included in this report for additional information about our income taxes.
+See Note 11 of the Notes to the Condensed Consolidated Financial Statements included in this report for additional information about our income taxes.
 Our non-GAAP income tax was calculated using a fixed estimated annual tax rate that is determined based on historical trends and projections for the current fiscal year.
 We may adjust our estimated annual tax rate during the fiscal year to take into account events that would significantly impact our income tax expense, including significant changes resulting from tax legislation, material changes in geographic mix of net revenue and expenses, changes to our corporate structure, and other significant events.

 The following table presents a reconciliation of each non-GAAP financial measure to the most directly comparable GAAP measure for the periods indicated: